MontrealAI/agijobs-sovereign-labor-v0p1/docs/operations/owner-control.md

 **Safe execution**

-1. Use OwnerConfigurator to queue `StakeManager.setRoleMinimums`, `StakeManager.applyConfiguration`, and `ValidationModule.setValidatorQuorum` as needed.
-2. Include `SystemPause.executeGovernanceCall` wrappers if batching cross-module updates.
+The OwnerConfigurator batch routes every setter through `SystemPause.executeGovernanceCall`, so the queued transaction is Safe-ready out of the box.
+Review the Markdown summary and attach it to the Safe payload for signer context.

 **Expected events**

+- `ParameterUpdated` and `GovernanceCallExecuted` for each module touched.
-- `RoleMinimumUpdated` on `StakeManager`.
+- `RoleMinimumUpdated`, `MinStakeUpdated`, and `SlashingPercentagesUpdated` on `StakeManager`.
-- `ValidatorQuorumUpdated` on `ValidationModule`.
+- `FeePctUpdated`, `JobParametersUpdated` on `JobRegistry`.
-- `ConfigurationApplied` logs depending on modules touched.
+- `ValidatorBoundsUpdated`, `ValidatorsPerJobUpdated`, `RequiredValidatorApprovalsUpdated` on `ValidationModule`.
+- `BurnPctUpdated` on `FeePool` when burn splits change.

 **Post-checks**